fbdevelopercircles/open-source-edu-bot/CONTRIBUTING.md

 ## License
-By contributing to Open Source Education Bot, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to Open Source Education Bot, you agree that your contributions will be licensed under the [MIT License](./LICENSE).